0serchi0/ServiceMonitorApp/README.md

 Java should be available in one of the following system variables: %PATH% ; %JAVA_HOME% ; %NSR_JAVA_HOME%

 services.txt
-The entry in test.txt must exactly match the one in the service.
+The entry in test.txt must exactly match the one in the service, including spaces!
+A service can be ignored by an #

 for NetWorker:
 ```